mitogen-hq/mitogen/docs/index.rst

 execution context is somewhere you can run Python code external to your main process, even on a remote machine.

-**There is no requirement for installing packages, copying files around, writing shell scripts, upfront configuration, or providing any secondary link to the remote machine**.
-Due to its origins for use in managing potentially damaged infrastructure, the remote machine need not even have a writeable filesystem.
+There is **no requirement for installing packages, copying files around, writing shell scripts, upfront configuration, or providing any secondary link to the remote machine**.
+Due to its origins for use in managing potentially damaged infrastructure, the **remote machine need not even have a writeable filesystem**.

 It is not intended as a generic RPC framework; the goal is to provide a robust and efficient low-level API on which tools like `Salt`_ or `Ansible`_ can be